Sir Keir Starmer hails ‘seismic’ win for Labour in Rutherglen and Hamilton West

 Thursday’s by-election saw the SNP’s majority overturned by Labour after Mr Shanks won 17,845 votes, well ahead of the 8,399 votes returned for Ms Loudon.

-After securing more than 58% of the votes cast Mr Shanks now has a majority of 9,446.
+After securing more than 58 per cent of the votes cast Mr Shanks now has a majority of 9,446.

 Sir Keir hailed that as a “seismic result” adding that voters in the constituency had “sent a clear message” that it is “time for change”, and that people “believe that this changed Labour Party can deliver it”.